 The Housing Care Service provides adequate, affordable housing for New Zealand citizens who meet Council’s entry criteria.
-The Council owns 21 complexes providing 216 rental housing units for seniors in Invercargill and Bluff.
+The Council owns 21 complexes providing housing units for seniors in Invercargill and Bluff.
 The Housing Care Service has always been self-funding, with income derived solely from rents: there is no draw on rates

 The units are clustered in villages and offer a pleasant environment in which residents can socialise if they choose.